-Course outlines are developed by the College and approved by the Programme Committee, a subcommittee of the Academic Board.
+Course outlines are developed by the College and approved by the Programme Committee, a sub-committee of the Academic Board.
 Course outlines guide the development, delivery and assessment of each course.
 Lecturers contribute to the development, evaluation and review of course outlines.
-In the first week of each semester, lecturers provide students with a course outline that includes the timetable and assessment schedule for the course.
+In the first week of each semester, Lecturers provide students with a course outline that includes the timetable and assessment schedule for the course.
+This is an important document and you should refer to it regularly throughout the semester to keep up with your assessments and learning.
 These are also available online on the Student Drive.